 We expect projects to meet some of the following Additional Criteria:

-- Address issues arising from lack of venues and access, particularly in the North and East
+6. Address issues arising from lack of venues and access, particularly in the North and East

 We are interested in creating new arts opportunities for more people in a wider diversity of places.
-We have a particular priority in North and East Cornwall which does not have the same built arts infastructure as the Mid and West.
+We have a particular priority in North and East Cornwall which does not have the same built arts infrastructure as the Mid and West.

 Some projects will offer particular opportunities for artists to pass on skills to local volunteers and activists so that they are more able to lead and grow their own cultural events.

-- Link the creative sector and community led cultural and celebratory activity (to bring sustainability, excitement and high production values to community events)
+8. Link the creative sector and community led cultural and celebratory activity (to bring sustainability, excitement and high production values to community events)